devilsan84/Devilcoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each BitCore Core release.
+The project leader is the release manager for each Devilcoin coin release.

 Copyright
 ---------